Growing up in a house where the basics feel like a moving target changes the way you look at the world.

 11. Your parents frequently start new hobbies or projects, only to abandon them.

 From half-finished home renovations to abandoned exercise equipment, your home is a graveyard of incomplete projects.
-This pattern of starting things without following through can teach you that commitment isn’t important.
+Existing within a pattern of starting things without following through can teach you that commitment isn’t important.
 It may also make it difficult for you to develop perseverance and follow through on your own goals.

 12. Your family’s plans change at the drop of a hat.